 You can use the Smart Text Reflow feature to add or remove pages when you’re typing or editing text.
 This feature is useful when you’re using InDesign as a text editor and you want a new page to be added whenever you type more text than can fit on the current page.
 It’s also useful in avoiding overset text or empty pages for situations in which the text flow changes due to editing text, showing or hiding conditional text, or making other changes to the text flow.

-By default, Smart Text Reflow is limited to master text frames — text frames that are on a master page.
-If the document includes facing pages, master text frames must appear on both left and right master pages, and the master text frames must be threaded for Smart Text Reflow to work.
+By default, Smart Text Reflow is limited to master text frames — text frames that are on a parent page.
+If the document includes facing pages, master text frames must appear on both left and right parent pages, and the master text frames must be threaded for Smart Text Reflow to work.

 You can change settings to allow pages to be added or removed when working in text frames that aren’t based on master pages.
 However, a text frame must be threaded to at least one other text frame on a different page for Smart Text Reflow to work.